East Croydon Medical Centre Patient Participation Group - ECMC PPG - II

 What is it?

 A PPG is a group of patients, carers and GP practice staff who meet to discuss practice issues and the patient experience to improve the service.

-Our first meeting will be by Microsoft Teams Meetings video call (similar to Zoom) and will be the 30th of June.
-Time to be confirmed.
+Our second meeting will be by Microsoft Teams Meetings video call (similar to Zoom) and will be the Thurs Jan 13th, 2022 @ 2pm.

 How do I participate?